hazelcast/hazelcast-python-client/README.md

 config.network_config.cloud_config.discovery_token = "dc9220bc5d9"
 ```

 To be able to connect to the provided IP addresses, you should use secure TLS/SSL connection between the client and members.
-Therefore, you should enable the SSL configuration as described in the [TLS/SSL fot Hazelcast Python Client section](#612-tlsssl-for-hazelcast-python-clients).
+Therefore, you should enable the SSL configuration as described in the [TLS/SSL for Hazelcast Python Client section](#612-tlsssl-for-hazelcast-python-clients).

 # 6. Securing Client Connection